elsoul/child-process/README.md

 - **Parameters:**
   - `cmd: string` - The command to execute.
 - **Returns:** `Promise<ExecResult>` - The result of the process execution.

+#### `sshCmd(user: string, host: string, rsaKeyPath: string, execCmd: string, cwd = '~'): Promise<ExecResult>`

+Executes an SSH command on a remote server synchronously.

+- **Parameters:**
+  - `user: string` - The SSH username to use for connection.
+  - `host: string` - The hostname or IP address of the remote server.
+  - `rsaKeyPath: string` - The path to the RSA private key for authentication.
+  - `execCmd: string` - The command to execute on the remote server.
+  - `cwd: string` - The working directory on the remote server.
+Defaults to the home directory.
+- **Returns:** `Promise<ExecResult>` - The result of the SSH command execution.

 ## Contributing